Understanding Gender Identity | JED

 As we grow up and get to know ourselves, each of us tends to develop a personal sense of our gender identity.
 Research shows that most of us have a strong sense of our gender by the time we are three or four years old.
 When your gender identity matches your gender assigned at birth, you may refer to yourself as cisgender.
 When your identity does not match your gender assigned at birth, you may identify as transgender.

-Whether or not you are ready to talk to someone about your relationship with your gender identity, know that you deserve to be seen as your authentic gender.
-Coming out as a gender different than the one you were assigned at birth can be scary, but you are among many amazing people who also identify as transgender or nonbinary.
-You can—and will—find the resources and people you need to live a full and happy life.
+Everyone deserves to be seen as their authentic gender.
+It can be scary to realize that your gender is different from the one you were assigned at birth, but many amazing people identify as transgender or nonbinary.
+You can — and will — find the resources and people you need to live a full and happy life.

 Gender Expression

-Gender identity is our internal concept of our gender, but gender expression is how we present our gender identity through our appearance—including what we wear, how we style our hair, and if and how we wear makeup.
+Gender identity is our internal understanding of our gender, but gender expression is how we present our gender identity through our appearance — including what we wear, how we style our hair, and if and how we wear makeup.
 It can also be in the names and pronouns we choose for ourselves.
-How we express our gender may or may not conform to what our families, friends, or society associates with our sex or gender identity, but we all have the right to express our gender in ways that feel authentic and give us joy.
+How we express our gender may or may not conform to what our families, friends, or society associates with our sex or gender identity, but we all have the right to express ourselves in ways that feel authentic and give us joy.

 Gender Pronouns